ShidoZeta/Hello-World/README.md

 # Hello-World
+Hi Humans!
-I just came here to ask questions.
+I just came here to ask questions, but who knows, I can collaborate with some ideas.